 The second round of data collection will be taking place in Term 3 this year where we will be asking the same group of students now in years 5, 7 and 9 to do a follow up survey to look at changes over the last two years as well as seeking to re-interview the same group of students we interviewed in the first round.
 In addition, we will be approaching current year 3 students in the participating schools to ask them to participate in the study.

-The Schools Study has been in the local news.
+The Schools Study in local news:

 Schools Study The long term Hazelwood Health Study has begun researching the mine fire’s impact on young people.
 Almost every school in the Latrobe Valley will be approached to take part in the study, which will form a crucial part of the overall research.
 This story was posted on Facebook by WIN News Gippsland on Tuesday, 1 September 2015